guilhemmarchand/mercedes_splunk_start_defender/README.md

 `requirements.txt`

-This file is a pypi file format which is used by ucc-gen to automatically retrieve the required Python librairies for the Add-on to operate.
+This file is a pypi file format which is used by ucc-gen to automatically retrieve the required Python libraries for the Add-on to operate.

 As a minimal version, it would contain:

     splunktaucclib>=5.0.4

-You can add any additional librairies that would be required to be imported by a Python logic.
+You can add any additional libraries that would be required to be imported by a Python logic.

-Note that some librairies can be problematic if these includes compiles binaries for a certain type of processor architector.
+Note that some libraries can be problematic if these includes compiled binaries for a certain type of processor architecture.

-In such a case, you can as well include manually the librairies in the lib directory, which will be included in the final package automatically.
+In such a case, you can as well include manually the libraries in the lib directory, which will be included in the final package automatically.

 `lib_splunk_start_defender.py`